isc-projects/kea/doc/sphinx/arm/admin.rst

    $ kea-admin db-upgrade cql -n database-name

-Using Read-Only Databases with Host Reservations
+Using Read-Only Databases With Host Reservations
 ------------------------------------------------

 If a read-only database is used for storing host reservations, Kea must